spcourse/shakespeare/optimize-unique-words/contents.md

 ## Provided example.

-Download the data for this assignment: [shakespeare data](shakespeare-data.zip).
+Download the data for this assignment: [shakespeare](shakespeare.zip).
 To kick you off, this `.zip` contains some example code.
 The file `unique-word-classifier.py` contains a program that will predict if a file contains text that was written by Shakespeare.
 Run the file:

     $ python unique-word-classifier.py